apasto/m-LCall/README.md

 # m-LCall

+## Deprecation note

+While implementing this, I noticed that Python package [stripy](https://pypi.org/project/stripy/), with its bundled `litho1pt0` interface, does a WAY BETTER job at this task than I was attempting to.
+Anyway, it has been a nice excercise and there is no point in... hiding it :)

+## Description

 Matlab functions to parse the plaintext output of the access utility of LITHO1.0 (Pasyanos, Masters, Laske, & Ma (2014), [doi: 10.1002/2013JB010626](https://doi.org/10.1002/2013JB010626)) and import it in Matlab on regularly sampled meshgrids.

 ## Disclaimer